-where c is Chris, L is the relation of loving, and s is the propositional contribution of the definite description 'the successor of 1'.
-This proposition represents Chris, the loving relation, and the thing determined by s (that is, 2) as being arranged in a certain way.
+where c is Chris, L is the relation of loving and s is the propositional contribution of the definite description 'the successor of 1'.
+This proposition represents Chris, the loving relation and the thing determined by s (i.e. 2) as being arranged in a certain way.
 It is true at a circumstance if those things are arranged in the relevant way, false otherwise.

-Returning to (7a') and (7b'), then, (7a') is true at a circumstance iff o, R, and the thing(s) determined by p are arranged in a certain way there; and (7b') is true iff o, R, and the thing(s) determined by q are arranged in a certain way.
-But then it appears that there are only two ways that (7a') and (7b') could diverge in truth value at a circumstance: (1) one of p or q determines some entity (or entities) o (in addition to the proposition that first-order logic is undecidable) not determined by the other, so that one but not the other of (7a') and (7b') requires for its truth (at a circumstance) that o, R, the proposition that first-order logic is undecidable, and o be arranged in a certain way (at the circumstance); or (2) p and q determine the same entities (either only the proposition that first-order logic is undecidable or this proposition and some additional entities), but (7a') requires that o, R, and those entities be arranged one way (at a circumstance) for its truth (at the circumstance), and (7b') requires that those same things be arranged a different way (at a circumstance) for its truth (at the circumstance).10 Unfortunately for the view under consideration, neither of these options seems attractive.
-If (1) is right, the reason that (7a') and (7b') can differ in truth value at a circumstance is that either p or q determines, and so either 'the proposition that firstorder logic is undecidable' or 'that first-order logic is undecidable' designates, some entity (or entities) o (in addition to the proposition that first-order logic is undecidable) that the other doesn't designate.
+Returning to 7a' and 7b' then, 7a' is true at a circumstance iff o, R and the thing(s) determined by p are arranged in a certain way there; and 7b' is true iff o, R and the thing(s) determined by q are arranged in a certain way.
+But then it appears that there are only two ways that 7a' and 7b' could diverge in truth value at a circumstance: 1) one of p or q determines some entity (or entities) o (in addition to the proposition that first order logic is undecidable) not determined by the other, so that one but not the other of 7a' and 7b' requires for its truth (at a circumstance) that o, R, the proposition that first order logic is undecidable, and o^ are arranged in a certain way (at the circumstance); or 2) p and q determine the same entities (either only the proposition that first order logic is undecidable or this proposition and some additional entities), but 7a' requires that o, R and those entities be arranged one way (at a circumstance) for its truth (at the circumstance).29 Unfortunately for the view under consideration, neither of these options seems attractive.
+If 1) is right, the reason that 7a' and 7b' can differ in truth value at a circumstance is that either p or q determines, and so either 'the proposition that first order logic is undecidable' or 'that first order logic is undecidable' designates, some entity (or entities) o (in addition to the proposition that first order logic is undecidable) that the other doesn't designate.
 But this suggestion strikes me as mysterious and ad hoc.
-The claim is that both of these expressions designate the proposition that first-order logic is undecidable and one of them designates in addition something else.
+The claim is that both of these expressions designate the proposition that first order logic is undecidable and one of them designates in addition something else.
 But what in the world could this additional entity (or entities) be that is designated by one of these expressions and not the other?
-Unless some philosophically motivated and non-ad hoc account can be given of what this entity is and why only one of these expressions designates, this option is unacceptable.
-And I can think of no such account.
+Unless some non-ad hoc and philosophically motivated account of what this entity is and why only one of these expressions designates it can be given, this option is unacceptable.
+And I can think of no such entity and account.